peteclark82/node-fluid/README.md

 # Fluid.js

-Fluid.js is a simple fluent interface API used to wrap existing non-fluent objects.
+Fluid.js is a simple fluent interface API for javascript and node.js.
+It is used to create a fluent interface around existing vanilla objects, without all the boiler plate.

 This is a useful extension to the excellent [Async](https://github.com/caolan/async) module.

-NOTE: It is only possible to wrap methods which implement the following asynchronous signature:-
+NOTE: Fluid.js will only wrap methods which implement the following asynchronous signature:-

 	function(options, callback) -> callback(err, result)

 ## Quick Examples

 	var myFirstObj = {
 		doSomething : function(options, callback) {
 			//do something